Menu

 Answer:

-• Previously unidentified compliance risks found.
+• Previously, unidentified compliance risks were found.

 • Compliance policies and procedures were effective and required no changes.